Making Nitro Cold Brew @ Home

 • Hose and fittings, I recommend Duotight

-The initial investment is pretty large, but you can also use the kegerator to make carbonated water or soda if you are not a beer person.
-Additionally, buying the gas tank and nitrogen the first time is expensive because you have to buy a gas cylinder with the first 5 lbs of nitrogen.
+The initial investment is pretty significant, but you can also use the kegerator to make carbonated water or soda if you are not a beer person.
+Additionally, buying the gas tank and nitrogen the first time is expensive because you have to purchase a gas cylinder along with the initial 5 pounds of nitrogen.
 Afterwards, you are simply exchanging the tank for another tank of gas (~$45).
-A single tank is good for several batches of coffee as long as you do not have a leak in your system.
+A single tank is suitable for several batches of coffee as long as you do not have a leak in your system.

 Kegerator Setup

-When you set up your kegerator, you should label the lines inside or use colored electrical tape to identify which line goes to which tap.
-I used a label maker to label them left, center, and right.
+When setting up your kegerator, label the lines inside or use colored electrical tape to identify which line corresponds to each tap.
+I used a label maker to label them as 'left', 'center', and 'right'.

-I set the temperature to 36°F. Depending on your kegerator's accuracy, you may need to slightly adjust this so the coffee does not freeze in the lines.
-Speaking of the lines, I highly recommend that check valves be added to the line(s) coming from the regulator to the keg.
+I set the temperature to 36°F. Depending on the accuracy of your kegerator, you may need to make slight adjustments so that the coffee does not freeze in the lines.
+Speaking of the lines, I highly recommend adding check valves to the line(s) coming from the regulator to the keg.
 If your tank runs out of gas, you do not want liquid backflowing into the regulator.

 Duotight Push-In Fitting - 8 mm (5/16 in.)
 Check Valve | MoreBeer